jessepav/lacygoill-wiki-backup/vim/vim9.md

 ## I can't copy-paste a legacy function in a Vim9 script.
 Suddenly, it gives an `E15` error!

 In  a  legacy   function  in  a  Vim9  script,  the   highest  scriptversion  is automatically used.
-From `:h Vim9-script /scriptversion`:
+From `:help Vim9-script /scriptversion`:

    > When using `:function` in a Vim9 script file the legacy syntax is used, **with**
    > **the highest |scriptversion|**.
 However, this can be confusing and is therefore
    > discouraged.

-See `:h scriptversion`.
-In particular, see `:h scriptversion-2`:
+See `:help scriptversion`.
+In particular, see `:help scriptversion-2`:

    >  :scriptversion 2
    >       String concatenation with "." is not supported, use ".." instead.